Akmal11198/ImageClassificationCNN/README.md

-This is a convolutional neural network that classifies images of German road signs into 43 categories with accurracy of approximately 96%
+This is a convolutional neural network using tensorflow kera api that classifies images of German road signs into 43 categories with accurracy of approximately 96%
 Usage: python traffic.py data_directory [model.h5]
 data_directory is either gtsrb or gtsrb-small dataset, both contain thousands of image of each category.
 I tried different layers of convolution, pooling and dense.